CURRENTLY ACCEPTING NEW CHILD AND ADULT REFERRAL ENQUIRIES.

 Dr Marie McGrath | Clinical Psychologist in Bayside North Dublin

-Jenny adopts a person centred approach and believes that emotional healing emerges from the strong therapeutic alliance built over time between therapist and client, with establishing a collaborative, trusting relationship as the key to the success of the therapy.
+Jenny adopts a person centred approach in her work and believes the the strong therapeutic alliance built over time between therapist and client by establishing a collaborative, trusting relationship underpins success of the therapy.

 Dr Jenny Tomlin | Clinical Psychologist in Bayside North Dublin

 Sarah-Jane has a keen interest in keeping up to date with evidence-based practice and the ways in which emerging treatment approaches can enhance her practice.
 She has specialist interests in a wide variety of mental health challenges including attachment focused work with children and families, emotional regulation difficulties and coping with trauma across the age range.
-Sarah-Jane is trained and experienced in a variety of child neurodevelopmental assessments, including Autism Spectrum Condition, cognitive and attainment assessments and attention/concentration challenges.
+Sarah-Jane is trained and experienced in a variety of child neurodevelopmental assessments, including autism, ADHD, cognitive and learning assessments, including exceptional ability / giftedness.
+Sarah-Jane strives to work from a neuro-affirmative approach and believes in honoring the many ways of being in the world.

 Sarah-Jane deeply believes that a strong therapeutic alliance, between therapist and client, is the cornerstone of meaningful change and healing in both assessment and therapy.
 She strives to ensure that her clients are met with empathy and compassion, with a good balance of challenge to promote psychological growth.